What is an inborn error of metabolism?

 NO. There are a number of online groups that promote toxic negativity.
 The most important thing—even above the treatments Dermetel is putting on the market—is to stay positive and to surround yourself with positive people.
 Your words have incredible power to shape your life; the people with whom you surround yourself have incredible power to alter your mood and mindset.
 If you wish to talk to someone, then we recommend going to MDLive and getting an online therapist.
 Do not engage with negative people.
 Never talk about TMAU as a disease—you are getting better, stronger, healthier each and every day.
 Do not let negative thoughts enter your mind.
 If a negative thought comes in, then replace it with a positive one: “Lord, thank you for making me strong, thank you for making me tough, thank you for getting me healthy.”

 Why is Dermetel doing a positive psychology trial?

-The number one problem TMAU patients have is not actually how the symptoms of their condition affect them on a daily basis.
-It is their mindset.
+The number one problem TMAU patients have is their mindset, not how the symptoms of their condition affect them on a daily basis.
 We think that by helping people develop a gratitude practice and practice positive psychology, then they will be in a stronger position to have the resilience to handle normal life.
 It can be shocking to go from mistreatment for years to being treated with respect.
 The treatments themselves cannot fix mindset.
 Inner work and resilience training is important.
 Dermetel’s objective is to utilize the best practices of holistic medicine from mindset to treatment itself to job readiness.

 Why is Dermetel doing job readiness trials?